J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - $B$ can become _dependent on vibrational energy level_ (deviation from BO approximation)
 - As vibrational energy level increases, _bond length increases_
+	- Due to the _asymmetry_ in the Morse potential
 - As a result, since $B\propto 1/I$, $B$ _decreases_
 - Overall, it can be approximated that at vibrational level $\nu$:
 $$B_\nu=B_e-\alpha\left(\nu+\frac{1}{2}\right)$$